 What to wear with a corduroy jacket

-SG Says: For the looks above (both Levi’s jackets, b-t-dubs), the key is simplicity.
+SG Says: The key to this look?
+Simplicity.
 Jeans.
 A solid-colored tee.
 And a corduroy trucker jacket.
 Hard to f*ck it up, which is a good thing.

 How to wear a corduroy suit

 SG Says: Now, I admit this is an advanced style move.
 If you’ve already covered your suiting basics (namely, a charcoal and a navy suit), and you actually enjoy wearing suits, why not have some fun?
 A corduroy suit, whether you go for a festive red or green, or a more vibe-y brown, you’ll definitely stand out in a crowd.